What is an EWS1 Form?

 The form was originally created to ensure residential buildings over 18 meters tall could be assessed for safety, but recent changes in UK government advice have potentially brought all residential buildings within scope depending on the type and extent of cladding, the presence of balconies and the presence of combustible material.

-The EWS1 Assessment Form provides an industry-standard approach to classifying cladding safety with respect to fire legislation.
+The EWS1 Form provides an industry-standard approach to classifying cladding safety with respect to fire legislation.
 Following an assessment, your building will fall into one of two categories:

 Option A – This is for buildings where the external wall materials are unlikely to support combustion.